donkeybridge/cotcube-helpers/README.md

 ##### sub(minimum: 1) { [:hyper, :mega] }

-sub (should be 'subpattern', but too long) is for use in case / when statements it returns a lambda, that checks the case'd expression for matching subpattern based on the the giving minimum.
-E.g. 'a', 'ab' .. 'abcd' will match sub(1){'abcd'}
+sub (should be 'subpattern', but too long) is for use in `case / when` statements.
+It returns a lambda, that checks the *case'd* expression for matching subpatterns based on the the giving minimum.
+E.g. 'a', 'ab' .. 'abcd' .. 'abcd<any_garbage> will match sub(1){'abcd'}
 but only 'abc' and 'abcd' will match sub(3){'abcd'}

-The recommended use within evaluating user input, where abbreviation of incoming commands is desirable (h for hoover and hyper, what will translate to sub(2){'hoover'} and sub(2){hyper})
+It is developed for evaluating user input, where abbreviation of incoming commands is desirable (h for hoover and hyper, what will translate to sub(2){'hoover'} and sub(2){hyper})

-To extend functionality even more, it is possible to send a group of patterns to, like sub(2){[:hyper,:mega]}, what will respond truthy to "hy" and "meg" but not to "m" or "hypo"
+To extend functionality even more, it is possible to send array of patterns like sub(2){[:hyper,:mega]}, what will respond truthy to "hy" and "meg" but not to "m" or "hypo" (sadly, you can set `:minimum`  only once).

-*paired with keystroke() it allows an easy build of an inputhandler*
+*Paired with keystroke() it allows an easy build of an inputhandler.*

 #### SimpleOutput